WeiChienHsu/DynamoDB_Note/README.md

 - Then, when the resource changes, Lambda will execute your function and manage the compute resources as needed in order to keep up with incoming requests.

+---

+## Testing a Lambda Function

+If your Lambda function is designed to process events of a specific type, you can use sample event data to test your Lambda function using one of the following methods:

+- Test your Lambda function in the console.

+- Test your Lambda function using the AWS CLI.
+You can use the Invoke method to invoke your Lambda function and pass in sample event data.

+- Test your Lambda function locally using the AWS SAM CLI.

 ***